flanger001/pot_of_coffee/README.md

 ```

 ## Using your own units
-If you want to use a different set of units or different ratios, you can do so quite simply.
+You can use a different set of units or different ratios if you want.
 Just supply an object that responds to `name`, `abbreviation`, and `table`.
 `name` and `abbreviation` must be strings.
 `name` is not used at the moment, but it may be in the future.